analuizamacedos/analuizamacedos/README.md

 I'm such a Python enthusiast

+Currently I'm researching in Data Analysis and I'm an information security intern

 [My LinkedIn](https://www.linkedin.com/in/ana-luiza-mac%C3%AAdo/)

-How to reach me: analuizamacedost@gmail.com or for academic reasons analuizamacedo@dcc.ufmg.br
+How to reach me: analuizamacedost@gmail.com